elemantics/blueshell/README.md

 ```

 But if **getPrototype** isn't in the prototype and it isn't one of the object's own properties, where is it??
-Hint:  It's NOT in the global Object.prototype either.
+Hint:  It's NOT in **Object.prototype** either.
 It's something I like to call a quantum utility.
 Blueshell lets you see those like this:

 ```javascript